-If units are redeemed from the Partner series or the Preferred partner series the accrued fees related to the AMS fee will be collected prior to the redemption being processed when the remaining market value of a segregated fund, in our sole discretion, will be less than the upcoming monthly fee.
+If units are redeemed from the Partner series, the Preferred partner series, or the Constellation series the accrued fees related to the AMS fee will be collected prior to the redemption being processed when the remaining market value of a segregated fund, in our sole discretion, will be less than the upcoming monthly fee for the Partner series and the Preferred partner series or the upcoming monthly fee for the Constellation series.

 When you request money from your policy, we will redeem the number of units required to fulfill your redemption request.
-A cheque for the proceeds, less any applicable withholding taxes, fees or charges, will be mailed or the proceeds will be directly deposited to your bank account once all documentation required to process your request is received in a form acceptable to
+A cheque for the proceeds, less any applicable withholding taxes, fees or charges, will be mailed or the proceeds will be directly deposited to your bank account once all documentation required to process your request is received in a form acceptable to us.